pschraut/UnityUICulling/README.md

 This package provides a Component that checks whether an uGUI widget is inside a specific RectTransform and allows to trigger OnBecameVisible and OnBecameInvisible magic-methods and events.

-These events are are often useful to toggle expensive logic, for example when the widget was moved inside or outside a ScrollView.
+These events are often useful to toggle expensive logic.
+For example to disable rendering (eg animated 3D character) to a RenderTexture that's shown in the UI, but was moved outisde the ScrollView.

 uGUI doesn't trigger the OnBecameVisible and OnBecameInvisible events on widgets.
-Unity Technologies was asked multiple times to implement it, but they chose not to do it, see [here](https://forum.unity.com/threads/onbecamevisible-does-not-fire-for-canvasrenderers.290641/#post-1918763) for details.
+Unity Technologies was asked to implement it, but it seems they chose not to do it, see [here](https://forum.unity.com/threads/onbecamevisible-does-not-fire-for-canvasrenderers.290641/#post-1918763).

 # Video
 Below you can find a YouTube video where I explain what the ```UICullingBehaviour``` can be used for.